crishanks/precious/README.md

 commenting
 use the keywords: 'second breakfast'

+i love second breakfast Sam is going to be a number

 printing
-use the keywords: 'bring forth the ring' or 'gandalf says'
+use the keywords: 'bring forth the ring' or 'says'

 bring forth the ring Frodo
 gandalf says "they're taking the hobbits to Isengard"

 assignment
-use the keywords: '.'
+use the keywords: 'is', 'has', 'was'

-Frodo is 8.
+Frodo is 8
-Saruman is 7.

-comparison
-use the keywords: '?'
+Saruman was worried when he saw 7 hobbits approaching his lair

 increment
 use the keywords: 'eats lembas bread'